sempernow/refpages/REFs/K8s.md

 kubectl get $kind $name -o jsonpath="'{.metadata.$either."a/b"}'" #=> 'x'
 ```

+---

+### Annotations

 #### Q:

-This pattern of an annotation containing the manifest it is annotating is common.
+This pattern of an annotation containing the manifest that it is annotating is common.
 How is such redundancy useful?

 ```bash